emo-bon/hackathon2022/handson_instructions.md

 > What about the `inputs` sections of the `.cwl` and the `.yml` content?
 NEED TO ASK A PROPER QUESTION HERE!!

 Now, let's run the `fastp` tool.
-First add the following command (using the `nano` editor) to the `input_files/slurm-example.sh` SLURM submission script:
+Copy the `input_files/slurm-example.sh` file to the current `fastp` folder.
+Using the `nano` editor, add the following command to `slurm-example.sh` file, and give the job a 9 letter name, and saving the file as `slurm-fastp.sh`:

     cwltool fastp.cwl fastp.yml

 Next submit the job to the SLURM queue:

-    sbatch slurm-example.sh
+    sbatch slurm-fastp.sh
     (Note: you can monitor the progress of your job using the `squeue` command.)

 Once the job is finished, let's see the outcome!